spotinst/terraform-provider-spotinst/docs/resources/ocean_aws.md

 * `draining_timeout` - (Optional) The time in seconds, the instance is allowed to run while detached from the ELB.
 This is to allow the instance time to be drained from incoming TCP connections before terminating it, during a scale down operation.
 * `grace_period` - (Optional, Default: 600) The amount of time, in seconds, after the instance has launched to start checking its health.
 * `spot_percentage` - (Optional; Required if not using `ondemand_count`) The percentage of Spot instances that would spin up from the `desired_capacity` number.
+* `utilize_commitments` - (Optional, Default false) If savings plans exist, Ocean will utilize them before launching Spot instances.
 * `instance_metadata_options` - (Optional) Ocean instance metadata options object for IMDSv2.
     * `http_tokens` - (Required) Determines if a signed token is required or not.
 Valid values: `optional` or `required`.
     * `http_put_response_hop_limit` - (Optional) An integer from 1 through 64.
 The desired HTTP PUT response hop limit for instance metadata requests.
 The larger the number, the further the instance metadata requests can travel.
+* `logging` - (Optional) Logging configuration.
+    * `export` - (Optional) Logging Export configuration.
+        * `s3` - (Optional) Exports your cluster's logs to the S3 bucket and subdir configured on the S3 data integration given.
+            * `id` - (Required) The identifier of The S3 data integration to export the logs to.

 <a id="auto-scaler"></a>
 ## Auto Scaler